Instructions & Materials, University of Illinois at Chicago

 Room 650, MC 517

 Chicago, Illinois 60612-7256

-Evaluation of international credentials: Students whose native language is not English must have a score of 550 or above on the Test of English as a Foreign Language (TOEFL).
-Your test results must be on file no later than January 16, 2012.
-Students with foreign course work should present original transcripts and all supporting documents for evaluation to the Office of Admissions and Records no later than November 1, 2011, along with a verbatim translation into English done by the institutions attended.
+Evaluation of international credentials: Students whose native language is not English must submit valid English proficiency test scores.
+Additional details can be found on the Office of Admissions website.
+Your test results must be on file no later than January 16, 2015.
+Students with foreign course work should present original transcripts and all supporting documents for evaluation to the Office of Admissions and Records no later than November 1, 2014, along with a verbatim translation into English done by the institutions attended.
 The credential evaluation process may require 4-6 weeks.

 International and immigrant/other noncitizen applicants only:

 International and noncitizen applicants must also submit the following materials:

 - Evidence of Immigration and Naturalization Service Documentation: Applicants ggranted immigrant, permanent resident, temporary resident, refugee, parolee or conditional entrant status must attach a clear photocopy (front and back) of your Alien Registration Card and/or other appropriate INS documentation.
 Be aware that submission of these copies is no guarantee of their acceptability and that additional documentation and/or review of original documents may be required.

 - English Proficiency Requirements: UIC requires submission of a valid English proficiency test scores for all non-native English speakers.
 These requirements are set per country/territory.
 TOEFL, IELTS, and PTE Academic are the only tests accepted as evidence of English proficiency.
 Information regarding acceptable test scores can be found on the Office of Admissions website.
 The TOEFL, All test scores must be official and must be sent directly from the testing institution.
 In general, if a student has completed a minimum of two years of full-time, transferable study at the secondary or collegiate level in the United States, the Office of Admissions may consider waiver of the requirement.
 Test scores may be no more than two years old.